-The "Mario Negri" is an independent research Institute involved in
+The "Mario Negri" is an independent research Institute involved in experimental and clinical pharmacology, development of novel therapies in different therapeutic areas including rare diseases.

-The Mario Negri Institute is a not-for-profit biomedical research organization.
+The Mario Negri Institute is a not-for-profit biomedical research organisation.
 It was founded in Milan in 1961, according to the will of Mario Negri a phylantropist, and it has now two units in Bergamo and Ranica (BG).